Wide Angle Binoculars

 What is the Angle of View?

-It is easier to start with the field of view (FOV) of a pair of binoculars, which is a measurement that indicates the width of the view you see through the binoculars at a specified distance, it is most often represented in feet at 1,000 yards, but increasingly common is in meters at 1,000 meters.
+To explain the angle of view it is easier to start with the field of view (FOV) of a pair of binoculars, which is a measurement that indicates the width of the view you see through the binoculars at a specified distance, it is most often represented in feet at 1,000 yards, but increasingly common is in meters at 1,000 meters.

 Field of View and Angle of Binoculars